A New Trend to Honor Your Loved Ones that Have Passed

-What is a Celebration of Life Ceremony?
+What is a Celebration of Life?

 Celebrations of Life are a fresh, unique affair of reminiscing about your favorite memories, telling stories and toasts, sharing in laughter and tears, and simply celebrating a life that was lived.

-Why Celebration of Life?
+Why Choose a Celebration of Life?

 A Celebration of Life ceremony is a way to show your gratitude towards a loved one’s life.
-Instead of dwelling on grief and sadness, often focused upon during traditional funeral services, Celebration of Life ceremonies focus on the positivity and beauty of someone’s life.
+Instead of dwelling on grief and sadness, often focused upon during traditional funeral services, celebration of life ceremonies focus on the positivity and beauty of someone’s life.

 How Celebration of Life Ceremonies Work